18F/handbook/pages/updating-the-handbook/updating-the-handbook.md

 {% slack_channel "tts-handbook" %}.
 When you're happy with your changes, open a pull request so someone else can review them and get them merged into the Handbook.

-For long or important chunks of writing, consider asking the [18F Writing Lab](https://github.com/18F/writing-lab) to review and edit before you propose significant changes to the Handbook.

 The Handbook has a variety of utilities available to make updates easier and help keep everything consistent across pages.
 There are two primary kinds of